CSE237SP2021/project-resumebuilder/README.md

 	- A user should be able to continuously enter job responsibilities for a specific role

 # USER STORIES (To-dos and In Progress)
-	- A user should be able to add multiple jobs
-	- A user should be able to add multiple academic institutions
-	- A user should be able to add multiple clubs or volunteer activities
-	- A user should be able to add multiple references
 	- A user should be able to receive a file of their resume via email
 	- A user should be able to receive a file of a federal resume
 	- A user should be able to input info for an undergrad research resume